abdullah-erturk/Ventoy-Grub2FM-Multiboot-With-Original-Files/README.md

 In order to be able to use it with Secureboot turned on, the .cer file must be introduced  into the BIOS on first use.

 User selection is required for secureboot support in Ventoy, but secureboot support comes by default in Grub2FM.

+Regardless of whether Full installation or Non-Destructive Installation is chosen, the "Partition Structure" must be MBR.
+Ventoy and Grub2FM installed with MBR have UEFI support and also run smoothly on backwards old PCs.

+If "Partition Structure" GPT is selected, Grub2FM will not be installed and the script will fail.

 Update Process: